facjure/mesh/README.md

 - typography: showcase of all grids with Clj (compile to css)
 - grids: showcase of all grids with Clj (compile to css)

-For a complete example with Om, see [Mala](https://github.com/priyatam/mala).
+For a complete user-interface design with Om, see [Mala](https://github.com/priyatam/mala).

 ## Clojure or Clojurescript?